msmadds/Junos-Devices-automation/README.md

 # Juniper-Devices-automation
-Scripts for automating tasks in Juniper devices
+Scripts for automating tasks in Juniper devices using Pyez  Library.